Certification Course on Conciliation/Mediation of Labour Disputes - Module 2 Online

 Language

-The entire training program will be conducted in English.
-Therefore, a good command of this language is required.
+The entire training programme is conducted in English.
+A good command of the language is required.
+This course is also available in Spanish.

 Continue Your Learning Journey